On minimal free resolutions of sub-permanents and other ideals arising in complexity theory: Introduction

 \subsection{Acknowledgments}

-Efremenko, Landsberg and Weyman thank the Simons Institute for the Theory of Computing, UC Berkeley, for providing a wonderful environment during the program {\it Algorithms and Complexity in Algebraic Geometry} to work on this article.
+We thank the anonymous referee for numerous useful suggestions, including simplifications of several proofs.
+Efremenko, Landsberg and Weyman thank the Simons Institute for the Theory of Computing, UC Berkeley, for providing a wonderful environment during the fall 2014 program {\it Algorithms and Complexity in Algebraic Geometry} to work on this article.